miquecg/elixir-ide/README.md

 # elixir-ide
-This project is an attempt to create a portable Elixir development environment distributed as a container image and aimed towards usage of terminal tools for editing.
-It's also an important goal to achieve a high degree of automation during the whole lifecycle of the environment.
+This project is an attempt to create a portable Elixir development environment distributed as a container image and based on terminal tools for coding.
+It's mostly an excuse to learn on automation and Ansible in particular.

 Inspiration came from a blog post in Medium.